osmandapp/web/main/docs/user/search/search-poi.md

 - Select the *Categories* tab.
 - Select a saved custom category, the search results screen appears.
 - Tap the *Filter* icon next to *Show on Map* to open the *Filters* screen.
-- Tap the *3-dot menu*.
+- Tap the *three-dot menu*.
 - In the drop-down menu, select **Edit filter**.
 - To save a custom POI search after editing:
-    - Select POI categories and filter types for them *→* tap *Show → 3-dot menu → Save As →* enter a new filter name or *save* changes to the current one.
+    - Select POI categories and filter types for them *→* tap *Show → three-dot menu → Save As →* enter a new filter name or *save* changes to the current one.

 ### Delete Custom POI Filter